nepalez/attestor/README.md

 end
 ```

-Another option is to use the safe version `#validate`.
-It rescues from the exception and returns results in a separate report object:
+Alternatively use the safe version `#validate`.
+It rescues from an exception and returns a corresponding report:

 ```ruby
 report = transfer.validate  # without the bang